vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/FAQ/readme.md

   "compilerOptions": {
-    "target": "ES6", /// Any target which is not less than 'ES5' "allowSyntheticDefaultImports": true, // Avoiding some issues related to vuepress-types "experimentalDecorators": true, // Typescript files for '.vue' needs this option "module": "commonjs", // Avoiding some issues related to vuepress-types
+    "target": "ES6", /// Any target which is not less than 'ES5' "allowSyntheticDefaultImports": true, // Avoiding some issues related to vuepress-types "experimentalDecorators": true, // TypeScript files for '.vue' needs this option "module": "commonjs", // Avoiding some issues related to vuepress-types
     // type definition files of vuepress and this theme "types": ["@mr-hope/vuepress-theme-types"]